Please note that this list is indicative and class topics may change due to teaching needs in this highly evolving field.

 Decision making in e-health: Biomedical Decision Making: probabilistic clinical reasoning; Management of uncertainties for decision making; Clinical Decision support system; Mining hospital data to predict patient outcomes.

-e-health for clinical trials: the use of computerized systems in clinical investigations: electronic report form, electronic patient reported outcome measures.
+e-health for clinical trials: the use of computerized systems in clinical investigations: electronic report form, electronic patient reported outcome measures, e-health technologies to support randomized clinical trials, towards decentralised clinical trials.

 A project laboratory is mandatory and is an integral part of the course.
 The objective of projects is to give the students the opportunity to tackle a real problem using concepts learned in class, working in small groups and organizing their work.
 Projects will be assigned at the beginning of the semester and are expected to be given in at fixed deadlines defined by the time the project will be assigned.
 The evaluation of projects will be based on the produced reports and on a final presentation.